ARMmbed/mbed-os-examples-docs_only/Direct-Register-Blinky/README.md

-## Birect Register Blinky example using Mbed OS
+## Direct Register Blinky example using Mbed OS

-This guide reviews the steps required to build and run a basic Blinky application on FRDM-K64F without using DigitalOut class and timers by manipulating the hardware mapped IO registers directly.
+This guide reviews the steps required to build and run a Blinky application on the FRDM-K64F without using DigitalOut class and timers by manipulating the hardware mapped IO registers directly.

 Please install [Mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).